25 Jan How About A Little Burrito History?

 The burrito has always been a platform for creativity

 At Holy Tequila we embrace many variations and we’re certain that if you sample our burrito selections you’ll agree that we have the best burritos on Hilton Head Island.
 As with most beloved food-stuffs, the burrito dances to many creative riffs.
 Regardless of your style preference, we have you covered whatever direction you want to go.
-There’s one thing we can agree on: when done correctly (that’s how we do it!) they are all insanely delicious.

 Want Mission style?
 We’ve got it.